CyberJosie/gpg-cheat-sheet/README.md

 Then if you haven't already you can check the fingerprint at the prompt by entering `fpr`.
 Once you have verified the fingerprint you can trust the key by entering `sign` and proceeding.
 Once you have signed it you can check your signatures for the key with `check`.

+# Helpful Bullets
+* When referring to a key you can use the name of the owner, email of the owner, or a slice of the fingerprint.
+It's typically best to use the last 8 characters when using the fingerprint.
+* If you are using GPG on a Unix based system, run `man gpg` at the command line to see a set of instructions on your system at any time.
+Alterntatively, you can run `gpg --help`.